hackforla/UI-UX/.github/ISSUE_TEMPLATE/template-for-UX-Experience-Profile.md

 about: UI/UX Community of Practice members keep track of their experience at HfLA
 title: 'UI/UX Experience Profile: YOUR NAME'
 labels: 'experience profile, good first issue'
-assignees: ''
-projects: 'CoP: UI/UX: Project Board'

 ---

 ### Overview
 Fill in the following fields as you work on these items at Hack for LA.
-Add the link of the items you worked on in the list as examples.

 ### Onboarding Action Items
 - [ ] Join UI/UX Github (Should happen during onboarding)